 CANAL SYSTEM IN SYCON SPONGE

-SYCON SPONGE-CANAL SYSTEM
+SYCON SPONGE-CANAL SYSTEM : Structure, Function, and Biological Significance

-Sycon is a sedentary sponge.
+Sycon (Wikipedia) is a sedentary sponge (phylum Porifera).
 It leads an aquatic life The body of sycon shows pores and canals which form a complex canal system.
 It is called sycon type of canal system.
 It is useful to draw water current inside the body.
 These water currents bring in food and oxygen.
 The body wall of sycon contains outer dermal layer and inner choanoderm. in between these two layer mesenchyme is present.
 The body wall is folded regularly and develop a regular canal system.

 1) Ostia : The body wall is folded.
 In between two folds an incurrent canal is present.
 The opening of incurrent canal shows a pore membrane.
 This will show one or two ostia, through which water enters into the incurrent canals.
 The ostium is surrounded by myocytes.
 These amoebocytes will work as sphincters.
 They can close these openings or open them to regulate the inflow of water.